 Currently each server has two 10GbE network interfaces.

-Internet is connected to the VMs using up to 20Gb/s uplink.
+The Internet connection speed for virtual machines is up to 20 Gbps.
 You can order extended or guaranteed bandwidth if needed via technical support.

 Technically number of networks and adressess are not limited.
 On practice personal quotes will apply.
 To increase personal Quotes contact technical support.